STEM Symposium Interns Further Research, Expand Career Pathsby on Sep 8, 2017

 worked as researcher and mentor on three other projects as well.

-Oscar Lopez worked with SJSU Astrophysics Professor Thomas Madura to develop 3-D printed
+Omar Lopez worked with SJSU Astrophysics Professor Thomas Madura to develop 3-D printed

 models designed to aid astronomy instruction for blind and visually impaired students.